Vehicle safety checks

-In 2015, there were more than 7,000 breakdown incidents due to vehicles running out of fuel.
+Between June 2019 and June 2020, there were almost 6,500 breakdown incidents due to vehicles running out of fuel.
 Always keep your tank at least one quarter full to avoid running out on your journey.
 You can be issued a Fixed Penalty Notice in some locations if your breakdown was foreseeable, which includes running out of fuel.

 Maintaining the correct oil level is essential as the oil lubricates, cleans, cools and protects the moving parts of your engine, preventing your engine from seizing up and breaking down.

 Driving with underinflated or overinflated tyres can adversely affect your braking distance, steering, fuel efficiency and the lifetime of your tyres.

 To ensure you have good visibility, always keep your screen wash topped up so you can clear any debris or dirt off your windscreen.

 Your lights are not only essential for you; they’re also essential for other drivers to understand how you’re driving your vehicle and how you intend to manoeuvre.